 - I insert the stirring spoon between the ice and the walls of the shaker and stir a total of thirty 180-degree motions.

-- I strain into a classic glass that’s been prepped by having a piece of lemon rind folded over and pith side is rubbed along the rim of the glass.
+- I strain into a classic glass that’s been prepped by having a piece of lemon rind folded over, and pith side is rubbed along the rim of the glass and the stem.

 - I garnish it with a separate piece of lemon rind, and there you have it – perfection.

 WHAT IF YOUR MARTINI GIVES YOU THE MUNCHIES?

 This may sound gauche in this setting, but I think the perfect chip is Lay’s.
 And it isn’t just me who thinks so.
 In a book titled, “Bunny Melon: The Life of An American Style Legend,” the author said, “Studied imperfection was her style, and about it, she was a perfectionist.
 Mellon’s mantra: Nothing should be noticed.”

 “One of her entertaining treats was to set out a bowl of Lay’s potato chips for her guests.
 She would order her kitchen staff to remove all the broken chips so all would be in perfect chip condition.”

 I personally have found that they are a perfect accompaniment to martinis during our cocktail hour.
 Their salty crackly goodness goes well with the crispness of vodka and vermouth.
 Their slogan, “Bet You Can’t Eat Just one,” has a kinship to the classical martini, in that it’s often hard to limit yourselves to just one – chip or martini.